Reeseville Ridge Nursery

 Viburnum acerifolium Native Mapleleaf Viburnum

 Sprawling shrub in deep shade with white flowers, black fruit.
 Pastel fall color of cream, pink, and red.
 May shipment.
-Zone 3.
-Sold out
+Zone 3. pots 4.00

 Viburnum burejaeticum Manchurian Viburnum